MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 3. The iframe opens.
 Select **Next** to begin setup.
 4. Sign in with the Google account you provided to your reseller.
 5. Select the zero-touch account you want to link, and then select **Link**.
-6. A default configuration is created and a screen appears with basic information about the new configuration.
+6. A default configuration is created.
+A screen appears with basic information about the new configuration.
 Intune will automatically apply the default to any zero-touch enabled device that's without an existing configuration.
 Select **Next** to continue.

 > [!TIP]
 > The token used for the default configuration is for a fully managed device.
 If you want to create a zero-touch configuration for a corporate-owned work profile device or a dedicated device, see [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal) (in this article).
 6. Add support information to assist device users during setup.
 7. Select **Save**.

 Once your account is linked with Intune, zero-touch enabled devices are ready to receive the default configuration.
 You can view existing zero-touch configurations, edit support information, unlink the account, and link other accounts in the admin center.

 ### Create configuration in zero-touch enrollment portal

 Add a zero-touch configuration in the Google zero-touch enrollment portal.
 If you haven't enabled the iframe in the Microsoft Endpoint Manager admin center, you can use the zero-touch enrollment portal to manage your configurations.
 You can create configurations for fully managed and dedicated devices, and corporate-owned devices with a work profile.